QMerciQ/Portfolio/Information system for a museum/4. DMD/README.md

-Folder is required for this file to work.
+Folder is required for this file to work properly.

 I will add it upon request.